Did you know?

 What to pack

 A shawl or jumper to cover your shoulders during showtime.

 What to eat

 Some of South Africa's theatre complexes come replete with restaurants and coffee shops offering meals and refreshments.
 At some, for instance the Barnyard chain, you can even bring your own pre-packed picnic basket.

-Check out the annual festivals, especially the National Arts Festival held every winter in the picturesque Eastern Cape hamlet of Grahamstown.
+Check out the annual festivals, especially the National Arts Festival, held every winter in the picturesque Eastern Cape town of Grahamstown.

 Look out for the student productions at the acclaimed University of the Witwatersrand in Johannesburg – these are oftentimes free to the public.